 Canada Emergency Business Account loans: financial relief for small businesses

 Making decisions easier and lives better is at the heart of everything we do.
-If your small business or not-for-profit has lost revenue due to COVID-19, you can apply for an interest-free loan of up to $40,000 with the Canada Emergency Business Account (CEBA).
+If your small business or not-for-profit has lost revenue due to COVID-19, you can apply for an interest-free loan of $60,000 from the Government of Canada with the Canada Emergency Business Account (CEBA).

 How the loans will work

-Businesses and not-for-profits can apply for interest-free loans up to $40,000 from their primary bank, and will have two different repayment options:
+Businesses and not-for-profits can apply for interest-free loans of $60,000.

-- If a business can’t repay 75% of the loan by December 31, 2022, the remaining balance will be converted to a 3-year loan with an annual interest rate of 5%.
+- If the business can’t repay $30,000 of the loan by December 31, 2022, the remaining balance will be converted to a 3-year term

-Your business or not-for-profit must also satisfy these requirements:
+Your business or not-for-profit must satisfy these requirements to qualify for a CEBA loan:

-- Must be a Canadian business in operation as of March 1, 2020.
+- Must be a Canadian business in operation with an active business number as of March 1, 2020.

 - Must have a federal tax registration.